Chart Color Schemes

 Acacia Gardens is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Acacia Gardens, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metro's structure which was 55.9% houses and 44.1% other dwellings.
-Home ownership in Acacia Gardens stood at 21.3%, with mortgaged properties making up 58.2% and rented ones accounting for 20.5%.
+As recorded in the latest Census, Acacia Gardens' dwelling structures were 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other').
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Acacia Gardens was at 21.3%, with mortgaged dwellings at 58.2% and rented ones at 20.5%.
 The median monthly mortgage repayment in the area was $2,484, exceeding Sydney metro's average of $2,427.
-The median weekly rent figure in Acacia Gardens was $540, compared to Sydney metro's $470.
-Nationally, Acacia Gardens' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure for Acacia Gardens was $540, higher than Sydney metro's $470.
+Nationally, Acacia Gardens' mortgage repayments were significantly higher at $2,484 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing